JonKing93/pfdf/docs/api/projection/bbox.rst

 .. py:property:: BoundingBox.orientation

     The Cartesian quadrant of the box's orientation.
-See :ref:`below <pfdf.projection.BoundingBox.orient>` for details.
+Use :ref:`below <pfdf.projection.BoundingBox.orient>` for details.

 CRS